GST return filing in Chennai

 We make it easy for you to find the answer to frequently asked questions here...

-Option 1: payment through net banking No limit on the maximum amount and credit to electronic cash ledger is done instantly
+Option 1: Payment through net banking, No limit on the maximum amount and credit to electronic cash ledger is done instantly

-CGST means central goods and services tax, and this amount is the share of the central government, and SGST means state goods and service tax which is share of state government, IGST means integrated goods and service tax which is collected for interstate sales, exports, etc. For sale within the state total tax amount is split between SGST and CGST equally
+CGST means central goods and services tax, and this amount is the share of the central government, and SGST means state goods and service tax which is share of state government, IGST means integrated goods and service tax which is collected for interstate sales, exports, etc.

-Other precautionary points a GST registered dealer should know.
+Other precautionary points for GST return filing.

 1. Quarterly return monthly payment scheme (QRMPS)